 Modifications to the

-table affect monitoring immediately.
-Events already in
+monitoring immediately.
+Events already in progress may use

-Performance Schema statistics.
+TABLE to reset Performance Schema statistics.

 The timer baseline (“time zero”) occurs at

 TIMER_END values in events represent